Maintenance Massage

 This session is offered in home, during drop in services, and at the Spa.

-Mini Maintenance or Rehab Massage
+Mini Maintenance and Rehabilitation Massage

 I completely understand how important it is to work with my clients and their budgets.
 I offer shorter sessions with this in mind.
 From the moment I place my hands on your pet, changes at the cellular level begin.
 So please don’t worry it’s not enough, because IT IS.
 Yes, in a longer session I can address much more but I can still do so much in 30 minutes or less.